epsilon537/boxlambda/docs/terms-and-abbreviations.md

 - **RV32IMCB**: Risc-V 32-bit Processor Variant with Multiplier/Divider, Compressed ISA, and Bit Manipulating Extensions.

+- **Scan Line**: One line in the raster scanning pattern of the VGA display.

+- **SDL**: Simple DirectMedia Layer is a cross-platform development library designed to provide low-level access to audio, keyboard, mouse, joystick, and graphics.

 - **SDRAM**: Synchronous dynamic random-access memory.
 A DRAM where the operation of its external pin interface is coordinated by an externally supplied clock signal.

 - **Slice**: The basic logical unit of a Xilinx FPGA.